sashaegorov/webpack-foundation/README.md

-# webpack-foundation
-Webpack 3 + Zurb Foundation
+# Webpack 3 + Zurb Foundation

+* SCSS
+    * ✔ Ability to customize Foundation using options
+    * ✔︎ Ability to use Foundation mixins

+* JavaScript
+    * ✖︎ Ability to use Foundation utilities